-An aid in the treatment and prevention of skin infections caused by bacteria and fungi in dogs, cats, horses, cattle and sheep.
+An aid in the treatment of topical infections, bacterial skin disease, wounds, cuts and abrasions.
+Suitable for use in cattle, horses and dogs (also pigs and sheep in Australia).
 To be used as directed on product label.

-Details of the supplier of the safety data sheet
+Details of the manufacturer or supplier of the safety data sheet

 Registered company name Troy Laboratories Pty Ltd

-Address 37 Glendenning Road Glendenning NSW 2761 Australia
+Address 7 Glendenning Road Glendenning NSW 2761 Australia

-Telephone 02 8808 3600
+Telephone 2 8808 3600

 Fax 02 9677 9300

-Website www.Troylab.com.au
+Website bsite www.Troylab.com.au

 Email admin@troylab.com.au